 Any concerns about the above should be addressed to the editorial office at plosone [at] plos.org.

 If a manuscript contains text that is directly copied from another source, this text must be written in quotation marks and the original source must be properly cited.
-If a study's design or the manuscript's structure or language have been inspired by previous works, these works must be cited.
+If a study's design or the manuscript's structure or language are derived from previous works, these works must be cited.

 If plagiarism is detected during the peer review process, the manuscript may be rejected.
 If plagiarism is detected after publication, we reserve the right to issue a correction or retract the paper, as appropriate.
 We reserve the right to inform authors' institutions about plagiarism detected either before or after publication.

 Image files must not be manipulated or adjusted in any way that could lead to misinterpretation of the information present in the original image.
 Inappropriate manipulation includes but is not limited to: